loudonadam/bonsai-tracker-react/README.md

 ```

 Devices on the same network can then open `http://<your-ip>:5173` in a browser
 and use the app normally.
+The Vite dev server now proxies `/api` and `/media`
+back to FastAPI, so phones/tablets only need to reach port **5173**; if they
+cannot talk to `http://<your-ip>:8000` directly, the UI will fall back to the
+proxied API after a short timeout instead of getting stuck on "Loading your
-Press **Ctrl+C** when you are finished to stop both
+collection".
+Press **Ctrl+C** when you are finished to stop both processes.
-processes.

 You can re-run the script anytime; it is idempotent and simply restarts the
 servers after ensuring dependencies are installed.